syncfusion/blazor-docs/src/gantt/gantt-chart/time-line.md

 ### Customize Header Timeline Cells

-In the Gantt control, you can format the value of top and bottom timeline cells using the standard date format string or the custom formatter method.
-This can be done using the `GanttTopTierSettings.Format`, `GanttTopTierSettings.Formatter`, `GanttBottomTierSettings.Format` and `GanttBottomTierSettings.Formatter` properties.
+In the Gantt Chart component, you can format the value of top and bottom timeline cells using the standard date format string or the custom formatter method.
+This can be done using the `GanttTopTierSettings.Format`, `GanttTopTierSettings.FormatterTemplate`, `GanttBottomTierSettings.Format` and `GanttBottomTierSettings.FormatterTemplate` properties.
 The following example shows how to use the formatter method for timeline cells.

 ```csharp
 @using Syncfusion.Blazor.Gantt